GAGANGURU17/World-University-Ranking-Analysis-using-Pyspark-Spark-Session-Spark-Sql-Hive-Context-/README.md

 >Importing Hive Context and performing a query on Hive table.
 >Using if condition checking whether the national_rank is 1 or not.
 >Partitioning the column and displaying partitioned data.
->Using the collect_set function [project 2.txt](https://github.com/GAGANGURU17/Project-02/files/7204286/project.2.txt)
-to display distinct values in a column.
+>Using the collect_set function to display distinct values in a column.